 Well I’ve been looking for a fulltime job for a good while.
-As part of the compensation package from my last employer, I followed a career management course with an outplacement agency for nine months.
+As part of the compensation package from my last employer, I followed a career management course with an outplacement agency.
 One thing that I did learn from the course was the sort of job I’m looking for.
 And that’s half the battle.

 Working in a tourist office

-I think the perfect job for me, would be working in a tourist office because I can make use of my 14 years of travel experience, 20 years hospitality experience and several years of customer service experience and make use of my good Dutch and French, great organisational skills and love/passion for travelling.
+I think the perfect job for me, would be working in a tourist office because I can make use of my 14 years of travel experience, 20 years hospitality experience and several years of customer service experience and make use of my good Dutch and French, great organizational skills and love/passion for traveling.

-I did apply for a job working in the VVV (tourist office) in Amsterdam but they need fluency in four languages!
-Which I don’t have, and one of them must be Dutch.
+I did apply for a job working in the VVV (tourist office) in Amsterdam.
+They require fluency in four languages, though.
+I don’t have that.
 So I thought about other options and came up with Ireland, Scotland, England or Wales.

-Now Ireland is one of the worst hit countries in Europe in the economic crisis, so I don’t think my chances of finding work there are very high and the tourism industry there has taken a nosedive recently.
+Ireland is one of the worst-hit countries in Europe in the economic crisis.
+I don’t think my chances of finding work there are very high and the tourism industry there has taken a nosedive recently.
 So what about Scotland, England or Wales?
-I would really like to work for Visit Scotland but I’m wondering if I’d be of any help as I just melt when I hear the Scottish accent, and I’d be mesmerised listening to any Scottish guys speaking… The Kiwi accent has the same effect, but I’m sure I’d get over it!
-I would definitely consider England or Wales, but my all-time ideal location to work in would be in the Wellington i-site office in New Zealand (I am dying to get back there, but getting the visa for anyone over 30 is nigh on impossible.
+I would really like to work for Visit Scotland but I’m wondering if I’d be of any help as I just melt when I hear the Scottish accent.
+The Kiwi accent has the same effect, but I’m sure I’d get over it!
+I would definitely consider England or Wales, but my all-time ideal location to work in would be in the Wellington i-site office in New Zealand.

 Job application struggles

-I also have to consider if it’s worth moving away, building up a different way of life, but if I wanted the job enough I’d go for it!
-Life is too short not to follow your passions, and I have at least another 25 years of a working life ahead of me and I’d rather not spend it doing jobs just to pay the bills.
+I also have to consider if it’s worth moving away and building up a different way of life.
+Life is too short not to follow your passions.
+I have at least another 25 years of working life ahead of me.
+I’d rather not spend it doing jobs just to pay the bills.

-As well as applying for tourism jobs, I’m open to other opportunities such as administrative jobs, and in the last 10 months have sent off God knows how many application letters.
+As well as applying for tourism jobs, I’m open to other opportunities such as administrative jobs.
+In the last 10 months, I’ve sent off God knows how many application letters.

-Most of them have come back with rejections and a variety of reasons of why I’m not suitable for the job.
+Most of them have come back with rejections and a variety of reasons of why I’m not suitable.
 Happily, I’ve also had quite a few interviews, and one is particularly memorable.